docopt/docopts/docs/pre_built_binaries.md

 The token needs to have `repos` auth priviledges.

-then export it as a bash environment variable:
+Then export it as a bash environment variable:

 ```
 export GITHUB_TOKEN="you token here"